Appendix: Implementing the Solution Group Algorithm

 etc.

 There are some subtleties that need to be address with this algorithm.
-Namely: which of these solution groups to respond to the user with (described in the next section) and global constraints from words like “the” (described in the section after that).
+Namely: which of these solution groups to respond to the user with (described in Appendix A since it is not necessary for understanding the concept) and global constraints from words like “the” (described in TBD).